HaukeBartsch/3b1b-vis/README.md

 ![DVD](https://github.com/HaukeBartsch/3b1b-vis/blob/main/videos/Anim.gif)

-When animated on its own instead of staying 'behind' the square the circles immediately jump in front of the square.
+When the DVD starts to come out of the drive instead of staying 'behind' the square the DVD immediately jump in front of the square.

 ```python
 class Anim(Scene):